Davis College of Business and Economics

 What is an Internship?

-An internship is the supervised placement of a student in a profit or not for profit work setting for a specified period of time.
+An internship is the supervised placement of a student in a profit or not-for-profit work setting for a specified period of time.
 Internships carry academic credit and can be paid or unpaid.
 It is a learning and working experience that is structured with learning objectives.
-When you leave Radford, your marketability will be enhanced with an internship.
+When you leave Radford University, your marketability will be enhanced with an internship.

-What are the prerequisites for College of Business and Economics course registration?
+What are the prerequisites for Davis College of Business and Economics course registration?

 You must be a declared business major, junior or senior in good standing, with a GPA of 2.5, and the majority of business core classes completed.
 You must have completed the introductory course(s) for your major to qualify.
 This is a senior level course for business majors.
 The courses are: ACTG 490, FINC 490, ECON 490, MGNT 490, MKTG 490.
 You cannot register for the course online.